paschalugwu/Paschal_SE-DS_Notes/Apps/ambrosial_note.md

 - **Optimize Performance:** Regularly profile and optimize the application for better performance.
 - **User Feedback:** Gather user feedback on new features to ensure they meet user needs and improve usability.

-Incorporating these features will make the Ambrosial app more interactive, user-friendly, and feature-rich.
+Incorporating these features in a modular way will make the Ambrosial app more interactive, user-friendly, and feature-rich while maintaining a clean and maintainable codebase.